sabrinapeters/sdrp.old/_posts/2019-10-29-sunday-reflections.md

 ___
 I'm thinking about making "Sunday Reflections" a weekly!
 Not all posts will likely be this narrative heavy, but let me know what you think about that idea.

+[^1]: After looking through some notes, my memory has been jogged.
+It turns out the widow was the subject of the sermon one week ahead of the lectionary.